 Management of DSR in the Southeast Region is based upon a combination of total allowable catch (TAC), guideline harvest range (GHR), seasons, gear restrictions, and trip and bycatch limits.
 Directed commercial harvest of DSR is restricted to hook-and-line gear.
 Directed fishing quotas are set for Southeast Outside management areas (NSEO, CSEO, SSEO, and EYKT) based on the stock assessment.
-Directed fishery quotas for the two internal water management areas (NSEI and

-SSEI) are set at 25 mt annually.
+Directed fishery quotas for the two internal water management areas (NSEI and SSEI) are set at 25 mt annually.
 Regulations adopted in 1994 included logbook requirements and 5-day trip limits of 6,000 pounds sold per vessel in all areas except EYKT where the trip limit was 12,000 pounds.
 New regulations adopted in 2018 further restricted trip limit rules by prohibiting additional fish to taken or allowed on board a vessel until the trip limit period expired.
 The EYKT trip limit amount was also reduced to 8,000 pounds.

-The directed DSR fishery season in SEO occurs only in the winter, prior before the start of the commercial halibut IFQ season.
+The directed DSR fishery season in SEO occurs in the winter, prior to the start of the commercial halibut IFQ season.
 The SEO TAC for DSR is set after decrementing estimated subsistence harvest, the remainder is allocated 84% to the commercial sector and 16% to the sport sector.
-The 2018 ABC for DSR was 235 mt, which resulted in a TAC of 228 mt with allocations of 192 mt to commercial fisheries and 36 mt to sport fisheries.
-The 2019 ABC is set at 261 mt, resulting in a TAC of 254 mt of which 213 mt is allocated to commercial fisheries and 41 mt to sport fisheries.
-Estimated subsistence harvest for 2018 and 2019 was 7 mt.
-A significant portion of the total commercial harvest is taken as bycatch during the halibut fishery; each year DSR bycatch is estimated and decremented from the commercial TAC prior to the determining whether an area has enough quota remaining to prosecute a directed fishery.
+The 2019 ABC for DSR was 261 mt, which resulted in a TAC of 254 mt with allocations of 194 mt to commercial fisheries and 41 mt to sport fisheries.
+Estimated subsistence harvest for 2019 was 7 mt.
+A significant portion of the total commercial harvest is taken as bycatch during the halibut fishery.
+Each year DSR bycatch is estimated and decremented from the commercial TAC prior to the determining whether an area has enough quota remaining to prosecute a directed fishery.